-Our Fengqing Ancient Tree Chun Jian Raw Pu-erh is made exclusively from the leaves of the ancient large-leaf tea tree.
-Chun Jian stands for the teas picked during a specific time period, which lasts only from March 10th to April 20th.
-Tea picked at this time is known to possess exceptionally fresh and aromatic qualities, as well as an abundance of amino acids.
+Our Feng Qing Ancient Tree "Spring Buds" Raw Pu-erh is made exclusively from the young leaves of the ancient large-leaf tea tree.
+Chun Jian stands for the teas picked during a specific period, which lasts only from the beginning of March to April 20th.
+Tea picked at this time is known to possess exceptionally fresh and aromatic qualities and an abundance of amino acids.

 Compared to Ripe Pu-erh, this Raw Pu-erh has far more antioxidants, more bitter notes, yet an unforgettable lingering sweet aftertaste.
 When enjoying, take a look at its distinct bright yellowish-green color and savor every sip of the strong honey fruit taste.

 The area around Lincang is among the famous pu-erh tea-producing regions in Yunnan.
 It is situated near the border with Burma, nestling a part of Yunnan's virgin tea tree forests.
 There, the tea trees grow freely, without human interference, in their natural surroundings and in symbiosis with other plants native to the region.
 Feng Qing county lies in the northern part of Lincang and is a well-known name among pu-erh tea lovers.
 It is where the oldest tea tree ever found is located.
 This tea king, a solemn remnant from distant times, is presumably 3 200 years of age.